Mayukhdeb/euro_project_old/README.txt

 	[0,0,1] for D (right)

->> the large 320*240 array is then paired up with the [ , , ] array  (see attached image 1 )
+>> the large 320*240 array is then paired up with the [ , , ] array

->> the pairs are then appended to one final array (training_data.npy) and saved after every 1000 frames are taken.
+>> the pairs are then appended to one final array (training_data.npy) and saved after every 1000 frames of input.